Elevating Home Remodeling Standards: A Case Study of an Industry in Need

 From there, we offer advice that isn’t primarily sales driven.
 A traditional sales approach is focused on a singular end goal.
 Get a signed document.
 The consultative approach is focused more on education and value, relationship building and honest guidance.
 For us, we would rather hope you’ll come back when you do need something versus sell you something you don’t need.

 Our guidance comes in the form of design consults.
 We discuss your goals for your home and then offer advice on what products might help you get there.
 We keep your budget in mind as we go.
 We have 3D renderings so your home can “try on” different products and colors.
 We also offer phased approaches, where we address need-based issues first.
-Our team is also great at keeping the communication going, and there’s something about that ties into the consultative approach.
-I suppose it’s the layout of what comes next.
+Our team is also great at keeping the communication going, and that ties into the consultative approach.
+If you have questions, we have answers.
+I suppose it’s also about the layout of what comes next.
 We want customers to feel supported.

 This no-pressure approach and the lack of gimmicky, huge discounts also allows us a true honest pricing system.
 I’ve never worked anywhere else with this much transparency and willingness to offer expert advice at no cost (all of our quotes are free).